+Are you suffering from sciatic pain in Northwest Arkansas?
 According to many medical doctors, sciatic pain is one of the most common conditions that bring people into the emergency room.
-In America, millions of people experience sciatic pain, and majority of those people never find a solution.
+In America, millions of people experience sciatic pain, and the majority of those people never find a solution.
 We hope this article from Beemer Back Center helps you to better understand this painful condition.

 The Sciatic Nerve